LPCIC/elpi/README.md

 [ELPI](ELPI.md) file, built-in predicates are documented in [builtin](src/builtin.elpi).

-There is a [short paper](https://hal.inria.fr/hal-01176856/) describing the implementation of the interpreter, in particular how it deals with binder mobility.
+This [thesis](https://inria.hal.science/hal-05294918) is the most comprehensive document about Elpi and its applications.
+This [paper](https://inria.hal.science/hal-05026472) describes the determinacy checker.

+To cite Elpi use the [system description](https://hal.inria.fr/hal-01176856/) of the interpreter.
 A [longer paper](https://hal.inria.fr/hal-01410567v2) describes, among other things, the part of the language for declaring and manipulating constraints.

 For a lightweight introduction to Elpi one can look at the